ulfschneider/ulfschneider.github.io/README.md

 To be used in posts of layout type _post_.
 Will produce an entry in the blog overview but forward not to the post but to the given forward address when clicking on the title.

-**reversed:** true|false|empty

-To be used in posts of type _gallery_.
-Will order the images in reversed order, which means oldest first.

-**thumburl:** A path to an image

-To be used in posts of type _image_.
-Will be used inside of a gallery to display a thumb image link to the post.

-**slideurl:** A path to an image

-To be used in posts of type _image_.
-Will be displayed when the image is part of a slide show in a gallery, no matter if autoplay or not.

 **categories:** A comma-separated text string list

 Tagging for the content.
 When you specify a category for a post of type _gallery_, the gallery will display all posts of type _image_ that contain the same category.

-**noslides:** true|false|empty

-To be used in galleries to indicate if a slide show is allowed or not.
-By default slide shows are allowed.